The Aha! Moment: How to Find It, Examples, UX Tips

 Above: Example of Fullstory user analytics dashboard

-In the end, you’re looking to perform a valid test to see which group performed the best.
-If the metric you’re testing (user retention, onboarding completion rate, etc.) improved within the test group, then you’ve improved the path to your aha moment.
+If the metric you’re testing (user retention, onboarding completion rate, etc.) improved within the test group, then you’re on the path to finding your product’s aha moment.

-Different customer personas need different, personalized journeys and paths.
+Different customer personas need personalized user journeys maps and paths.
 Drive your customers to their aha moments faster by personalizing their journey.
-Let’s look at Netflix to see a clear example of this in action:
+Let’s look at Netflix to see how this works in action:

 netflix-user-onboarding

-This allows Netflix to instantly create a personalized offering for every user right at the moment of signing up – allowing users to see the instant value of the streaming platform as they’re presented a catalog of shows they’re interested in, as well as related content.
+This algorithm allows Netflix to instantly create a personalized offering for every user right at the moment of signing up – allowing users to see the instant value of the streaming platform as they’re presented with a catalog of shows they’re interested in and related content.

-You can create personalized user experiences by grouping different types of users together into segments based on their demographics, location, age, industry, job title, etc. If you know this information from the start, you can create different user journey paths based upon the product data you already have from existing users.
+You can create personalized user experiences by grouping different types of users together into segments based on their demographics, location, age, industry, job title, etc. If you know this information from the start, you can create different user journey paths based on the product data you already have from existing users through a cohort analysis.

 example-of-persona-building